 - Pour the crumbs into a bowl and stir in the melted butter and sugar.
 Once all the graham cracker crumbs are moistened, press the crumb mixture into the bottom and halfway up the sides of a 9-inch pie plate.
 Bake the crust for about 13-15 minutes, until fragrant and light golden brown.
 Set aside to cool.

 - In a heavy saucepan, combine sugar and cornstarch.
 Whisk in milk and lemon juice.
 Place over medium-high heat and cook, stirring frequently, until thickened and bubbling.
 Reduce heat to low and cook for 2 more minutes, stirring frequently.
 Remove from the heat.

 - Once cooled, whisk in sour cream.
 Whisk vigorously to maintain the creamy texture.
 Pour the lemon filling into the crust.
-Cover and refrigerate until chilled, at least 2 hours.
+Cover and refrigerate until chilled.

 - Before serving, whip heavy cream, powdered sugar, and vanilla extract until stiff peaks form.
 Top the pie with whipped cream (I used a star tip and piped it on, but you can also spread it using a butter knife or offset spatula).
 If desired, garnish with a sprinkling of finely grated lemon zest.

 Nutritional Information is an estimate based on third-party calculations and may vary based on products used and serving sizes.

 Recipe updated March 2018 – I increased the lemon filling to make it a little bit thicker.
 The rest of the recipe remains the same.